Mario Alford: Toronto Argonauts

-Montreal Alouettes
+Montreal Alouettes (first stint)

-On September 24, 2019, it was announced that Alford had signed with the Montreal Alouettes of the CFL.
+On September 24, 2019, it was announced that Alford had signed with the Montreal Alouettes.
 He was signed for the 2021 season on December 15, 2020.
 Over parts of three seasons, Alford played in nine games with the Alouettes where he had 24 kickoff returns for 477 yards, 26 punt returns for 486 yards and three touchdowns, and two missed field goal returns for 45 yards.

 Saskatchewan Roughriders

 On July 3, 2022, Alford was traded to the Saskatchewan Roughriders in exchange for a sixth-round pick in the 2023 CFL draft.
 He played in 13 regular season games for the team where he had 38 kickoff returns for 990 yards and two touchdowns, 44 punt returns for 530 yards and one touchdown, and three missed field goal returns for 129 yards and one touchdown.
 For his strong season, he was named the CFL's Most Outstanding Special Teams Player in 2022.

 On November 15, 2022, the Roughriders announced that Alford had signed a contract extension with the team.
 In 2023, he had 2,266 combined yards (978 punt return, 1,181 kickoff return, 107 missed field goal return).
 Alford added three touchdowns on punt returns, including two on July 15 against the Calgary Stampeders.

 On January 4, 2024, the Roughriders announced that Alford had signed a one-year contract extension with the team.

+He became a free agent upon the expiry of his contract on February 10, 2026.

+Hamilton Tiger-Cats

+On February 10, 2026, it was announced that Alford had signed with the Hamilton Tiger-Cats.
+On May 25, he was released.

+Montreal Alouettes (second stint)

+The Montreal Alouettes announced on June 18, 2026, that Alford had re-signed with the team following the release of the incumbent returner, Phillip Brooks, two days earlier.
+He played in four games where he had 20 punt returns for 226 yards and 14 kickoff returns for 293 yards.
+With Devonte Dedmon healthy, Alford was released on July 21, 2026.